Suited helps you secure DJ liability insurance quickly and without fuss. We're simply-priced, flexible and upfront.

 Choosing the right insurance for you depends on the size and nature of your business.
 Key insurance covers DJs should consider include:

-Public liability insurance for DJs
+What to look in insurance for DJs

 Picture this: you’ve just been booked for the gig of your dreams; the venue is packed, and the crowd is electric.
 It’s time for your set, but just as you’re getting started, you knock over a drink that someone has placed by the decks, and it lands on the venue’s expensive CDJs.
 You can apologise and try to laugh it off, but you know as well as the venue owner – that equipment like that doesn’t come cheap.